 In other disputes, workers at diamond giant De Beers in South Africa have said they would go on strike this week and negotiations in the coal mining sector have reached a deadlock.

-Strike fever has once again hit South Africa with fuel employees, metal and chemical workers among others promising to cripple the country’s economy if their demands are not met. click here.
+Strike fever has once again hit South Africa with fuel employees, metal and chemical workers among others promising to cripple the country’s economy if their demands are not met.
+For more news click here.